google/go-sev-guest/README.md

     certificate revocation list (CRL) and check for revocations.
 *   `Getter HTTPSGetter`: must be non-`nil` if `CheckRevocations` is true.
 *   `TrustedRoots map[string][]*AMDRootCerts`: if `nil`, uses the library's embedded certificates.
-     Maps a platform name to all allowed root certifications for that platform (e.g., Milan).
+     Maps a product name to all allowed root certifications for that product (e.g., Milan).

 The `HTTPSGetter` interface consists of a single method `Get(url string) ([]byte, error)` that should return the body of the HTTPS response.